-The content of this chapter will be used as a basic requirement of risk assessment during construction and operation phase of the NOORo II SPC.
+The content of this chapter will be used as a basic requirement of risk assess construction and operation phase of the NOORo III SPC.

-The risk assessment addresses the impacts to the environment that could occur as a result of mishaps or failures during the construction and operation phases of the project.
-These could be failure of equipment or material or processes.
+The risk assessment addresses the impacts to the environment that could occur ( mishaps or failures during the construction and operation phases of the project.
+The failure of equipment or material or processes.
 Examples of mishaps are;